modelica/ModelicaConference2021/abstracts/abstract_5B_3.md

-A Graph-Based Meta-Data Model for DevOps in Simulation-Driven Development and Generation of DCP Configurations
+## A Graph-Based Meta-Data Model for DevOps in Simulation-Driven Development and Generation of DCP Configurations

-Stefan H. Reiterer1 Clemens Schiffer1
+**Stefan H. Reiterer, Clemens Schiffer**

 Abstract

 To improve the quality of model-based development and to reduce testing effort DevOps practices gain more and more importance.
 However, most system engineers are